-Are you in a mood to order Japanese seafood?
+Are you in the mood to order Japanese seafood?
 In case you get a recommendation from your friends: some will say to give a try to Sushi; others will say that tasting Sashimi is a must.
 Some friends use Sushi and Sashimi interchangeably for the same dish.

 Although many people think that Sashimi is a type of Sushi, it’s nothing but a misconception.
 Are you getting confused about both Japanese cuisines?
-It’s okay, no need to put your mind at stress as I’m writing this post to make a clear difference between Sushi and Sashimi.
+It’s okay, no need to put your mind under stress as I’m writing this post to make a clear difference between Sushi and Sashimi.
 After reading this post, you would know how Sushi is quite different from Sashimi in its presentation and the nutritional values and recipes.
 Continue reading and explore more.

 What is Sushi?

 Whenever you search about the top 10 best Japanese Seafood, then Sushi pops up on the top because this cuisine is famous worldwide.
 Sushi means “Sour Tasting” you must keep in mind this meaning because it helps you differentiate Sushi from Sashimi.
 Whenever there is a sour taste in a dish, then it’s Sushi, not Sashimi.

 Variations in Sushi

 The main ingredient of Sushi is vinegar-soaked rice; if there is no rice in the dish, it’s not a Sushi at all.
 The difference between Sushi and Sashimi is vinegar rice.
 In traditional Sushi, another must ingredient is raw fish.
 With the rising popularity of this dish in different parts of the world, you get a chance to taste many different modern variations of Sushi.

 In some countries, you will see Sushi-only restaurants and café where you can taste a wide assortment.
 Modern chefs are adding more ingredients to the recipe to boost up their nutritional value and flavor.
 The most common ingredients of Sushi are cooked seafood, veggies, and meats.